hspitzer/hm-render-maperitive/README.md

 | Tag | Description
 | --- | -----------
 | maperitive | Full path and filename of the Maperitive startup script or executable. hm-render-maperitive will pass options so if you use a shell script, make sure all parameters are passed.
-| datasources | Contains all map datasources to be rendered by Maperitive.
+| datasources | Optional.
+Contains all map datasources to be rendered by Maperitive.
 Keep in mind that more and larger files require more memory, Maperitive may not be able to handle this.
 | outputformat | Output format.
 Output format.
 Consult the documentation of the export-bitmap function in Maperitive for possible values.
 | dpi | Amount of detail to render in dots per inch.
 This value is unrelated to the setting on your printer, a higher value will simply result in smaller icons, thinner roads and unreadable text.